timobezjak/Introduction-to-Agile/01-Introduction/04-Introduction-Manifesto-Twelve-Principles.md

 ## Simplicity--the art of maximizing the amountof work not done--is essential.

-## The best architectures, requirements, and designsemerge from self-organizing teams.
+## The best architectures, requirements, and designs emerge from self-organizing teams.

 ## At regular intervals, the team reflects on howto become more effective, then tunes and adjustsits behavior accordingly.